Instructor, Luc Hanneuse, graduated 2019 FabAcademy documentation

 Living creature : you can not do projects or tests without respecting life for animal or plants.

 Bpex, a box designed for outside sensors.
 Adapted to agriculture, it protects against rain but allow electronics to measure humidity, temp, gas… Designed with openscad to be 3D printable and fully parametric : size, thread size, angle… BPEX is for Boitier Parametrique Extérieur.
 Bpex doc

 I was born in a city called Brussels, Belgium, in 1983.
 Then I move a lot, I’ve lived in the countryside, in a small city then in Brussels (an International city).

 I’ve always been a technology and Art enthusiast.

 Some unusual consideration:

 ..* I’m some kind of sociology error, my mother was a university teacher in History and my father was a worker in a factory and built refractory brick.
-It has influenced my point of view, I’ve always been aware of the two extremes models : a bourgeois multilingual highly educated environment and a poor uneducated environment without any future.
+It has influenced my point of view, I’ve always been aware of the two extremes models : a bourgeois multilingual highly educated environment and a poor uneducated environment.

 ..* I was educated without television that gives me a lot of time for hobbies.

 ..* Brussels is the 2nd most cosmopolitan city in the world : 180 nationalities, 100 languages spoken and two out of three residents born abroad.